Teshie: Kane Kwei Carpentry Workshop

 The town of Teshie is also known as the home of design coffins, invented in the 1950s by Seth Kane Kwei and still made in the Kane Kwei Carpentry Workshop (run by Eric Adjetey Anang) and by several other artists.

+Notable sites

 Labadi Beach

 The Labadi Beach, or more properly known as La Pleasure Beach, is near Teshie.
 The beach is the busiest beach on Ghana's coast.
 It is one of Greater Accra Region's few beaches and is maintained by the local hotels.

+Fort Augustaborg

+The Fort Augustaborg was built in 1787 when Denmark occupied Ghana, and from 1850 until Ghana's independence, it was governed by the British.
+It is currently in a destroyed state.